 Special Student Status

 UW-Madison does not have a post-bacc program.
 Students who want to complete or repeat prerequisite coursework on the UW-Madison campus after graduation can do so as a “special student,” meaning you are non-degree seeking.
-Contact the Office of Continuing Studies to learn more about enrolling as a special student.
+Contact Adult Career and Special Student Services to learn more about enrolling as a special student.

 Academic Record Enhancers